samsquire/dream-programming-language/README.md

 # log focus

-In this language, there is a primitive that allows you to narrow down log lines displayed to particular debug lines.
+In this language, there is a primitive that allows you to narrow down log lines displayed to particular debug lines of code.

+# latches